nosir/cleave.js/README.md

 <script src="cleave-phone.{country}.js"></script>
 ```

-> `cleave-phone.js` is only required when phone number formatting option is enabled.
-This is same for CommonJS and AMD mode below
+> `cleave-phone.js` is only required when phone shortcut mode is enabled.
+See more at: [Phone lib usage](https://github.com/nosir/cleave.js/blob/master/doc/phone-lib-usage.md)

 Then have a text field